Advocacy & Policy Development

 September 2015 support letter to Minister of Transportation & Infrastructure is available to TIABC members only – click here

-April 2016 support letter to Minister of Community, Sport & Cultural Development and Minister Responsible for Translink is available to TIABC members only – click here
+The full February 2016 support letter (on behalf of BC Taxi Association) sent to Minister of Transportation & Infrastructure regarding TIABC’s concerns over ride-sharing services is available to TIABC members only – click here

 |Federal Preclearance||Canada and the United States signed the Agreement on Land, Rail, Marine, and Air Transport Preclearance on March 16, 2015.
 On March 10, 2016, our two countries announced our intention to support the legislation necessary to bring that Agreement into force.
 In the United States, the necessary provisions were introduced in the Promoting Travel, Commerce, and National Security Act of 2016, introduced on March 1, 2016.
 The Government of Canada intends to introduce the necessary legislation in the spring of 2016.
 TIABC is part of the Working Group, which recently learned that the meeting between the U.S President and the Canadian Prime Minister produced the action item to convene a Preclearance Consultative Group (PCG) to discuss implementation issues at several locations and the potential for expansion to other sites in both countries over the medium to long term.||In-progress||A copy of the Pacific NorthWest Economic Region (PNWER) White Paper on the benefits of US-Canada preclearance is available to members only – click here